kengibson1111/go-stdlib/compress/flate/gostdlib-compress-flate-dictionary/README.md

-# compress/flate - reader
+# compress/flate - dictionary

-This reads a compressed flate byte slice and outputs the decompressed content from the flate reader.
+This example shows how to use a preset dictionary to improve the compression ratio.